Sudharshan2026/HackTamizhagam/README.md

-# IEEE-
+# IEEE IndiCon 2024
-Creating a `README.md` file is essential for guiding users on how to set up, run, and interact with your AI-powered career counseling application.
-Below is a sample `README.md` that includes installation instructions, usage details, and other relevant information.

-# AI-Powered Career Counseling Application
+## AI-Powered Career Counseling Application

 This application serves as a virtual career counselor, helping users explore and understand their career options through an AI-powered aptitude assessment and personalized guidance.